Append Fields Tool

 Rename a Column or Add a Description

 - To change the name of a column, select Rename and enter the new name.

 - To add a description, select Description and enter a description.

 After selecting or highlighting rows (columns of data) in the table, select Options to view more configuration options:

 - Save/Load: Save Field Configuration as a .yxft file.
-The Alteryx Field Type File is a text file can be used in other workflows using the Load Field Names or Load File Names and Types options.
+The Alteryx Field Type File is a text file that can be used in other workflows using the Load Field Names or Load File Names and Types options.

 - Select: Select or deselect all or highlight columns.
 Options include Select All and Deselect All.